The Guide

 TL;DR

-- Worth applying before you arrive.
-The better schools have waiting lists.
-TAS has a lengthy one and your company's relocation package does not change that.
+• Apply before you arrive.
+The better schools have waiting lists, TAS especially, and a corporate relocation package will not jump the queue.

 The city

-Taipei is manageable in a way that many Asian capitals are not.
-It is about 2.7 million people in the city proper, a fraction of Tokyo or Jakarta.
-The MRT is reliable and cheap.
-Taxis and ride-sharing are affordable.
-Traffic is a fact of life but not the all-consuming commute calculus you face in Bangkok or Jakarta.
+Taipei is manageable.
+About 2.7 million people in the city proper, a fraction of Tokyo or Jakarta.
+The MRT is reliable and cheap, taxis and ride-sharing are affordable, and the traffic is nothing like Bangkok or Jakarta.

-The cost of living is reasonable for a major Asian city.
 Restaurant meals, utilities, and domestic help are all noticeably cheaper than in Singapore or Hong Kong.
-Schooling is also cheaper: families on the Taipei circuit are often pleasantly surprised by fees that sit materially below what they paid in their previous posting.
+Schooling is cheaper too: families on the Taipei circuit are often pleasantly surprised by fees that sit well below what they paid in their previous posting.

-Taiwan's bureaucratic registration process has its moments, but it is not Singapore for complexity or Dubai for paperwork volume.
 The healthcare system is good.
-Most families take out supplemental insurance to access private clinics easily, but the public system functions and is not something to be feared.
+Most families take out supplemental insurance for easy access to private clinics, but the public system is solid.

 The schools